Showing posts with label Compilations. Show all posts

 Let me be honest, I've no idea how to play poker so, the games I endured were hit-and-miss.
 However, I did land lucky a few times and made a little progress but that was purely by accident.
 Generally, she beat me each and every time so I wasn't able to get many screenshots, which was probably a good thing thinking about it...

 Ignoring the adult aspect, this is a decent game and not too difficult, even for me!
 The user interface worked like a charm utilizing both mouse buttons to bet, raise, flip cards and so on.
-A good cards game albeit pervy.
+A good card game albeit pervy.

 Tips